-This chapter provides short profiles of the recipients of the Australian Award for University Teacher of the Year (previously known as the Prime Minister's Award) between 1997-2018.
-The profile stories provide the readers with a taste of how the award impacted on the individual or team's career directions and leadership opportunities.
-We also highlight some of their major achievements as identified by them.
-A profile link is provided for those who might like to make contact with any of the award holders.
+This chapter provides short profiles of the recipients of the Australian Award for University Teacher of the Year (previously known as the Prime Minister's Award) between 1997-2021.
+The profile stories provide the readers with a taste of how the award impacted on the individual's or team's career directions and leadership opportunities.
+We also highlight some of their major achievements they've identified.
+A profile link is provided for those who might like to make contact with any of the award recipients.

-These profiles were generated through a document search and review of awardees current online profiles and/or institutional archives and where possible, followed up with a face-to-face, telephone or skype interview.
+These profiles were generated through a document search and review of awardees' current online profiles and/or institutional archives.
+Where possible, awardees were also followed up with a virtual meeting.